immortals-ume/Data-structure-algorithm-java/src/main/java/com/immortals/ds/tree/Readme.md

 refer [Implementation Of BST ](Tree.java)

 2. Radix Tree
-   Radix trees are defined as following ..
+   Radix trees are defined as
    given two strings a = a0 , a1 ... an and b = b0 ... bn where each ai and bi is in some ordered set of characters ,we say that string a is lexicographically less than string b if either

             1. there exists an integer j , where 0<=j<=min(p,q) , such that ai = bi for all i =0,1....,j-1 and aj<bj or
             2.  p<q and ai=bi for all i =0 , 1....p